AndersonMamede/AndersonMamede.github.io/_posts/2016-07-20-improving-productivity-in-scriptcase-environment.md

 ScriptCase has its own [IDE](https://en.wikipedia.org/wiki/Integrated_development_environment){:target="_blank" rel="nofollow"} and the code editor is **[CodeMirror](https://codemirror.net/){:target="_blank" rel="nofollow"} with only search and replace functions**.
 That's not even the basics:

-* There's no **autocomplete**
+* There's **no autocomplete**
-* There's no **shotcut keys** (!!)
+* There's **no shotcut keys** (!!)
 * For saving your code you must use **mouse** to click the Save button, which is placed in the top of the IDE
-* And quite often you **misclick** a button in the top toolbar just because it's placed right under the menu, which opens when you mouse over it.
+* And quite often you **misclick** a button in the top toolbar just because it's placed right under the menu, which opens when you mouse over it
-* Code editor is always reloaded after you save the code, thus **removing the focus from the editor and losing cursor and scroll position**; that forces you to always search where you were before
+* The code editor is always reloaded after you save your code, thus **removing the focus from the editor and losing cursor and scroll position**; that forces you to always search where you were before
 * and many other details that make you waste a lot of time and decrease the productivity

 ### Solution

 Unfortunately there's no way to integrate ScriptCase with another IDE or external editor, neither change its source code.
-But here is the solution I found: **creating a browser extension** which, working with ScriptCase's internal functions, solves some of these problems.
+But here is the solution I found: **create a browser extension** which, working with ScriptCase's internal functions, solves some of these problems.
 And that's why I created the extension [**ScriptCase Tools**](https://goo.gl/i4LtVl){:target="_blank"}.

 ### ScriptCase Tools